 The Labour standards are:

 The Birgma Biltema Group shall not allow its suppliers to use any form of forced or involuntary labour.
 This includes involuntary, uncompensated or trafficked labour, prison labour and all other forms of labour against employees’ freewill or choice.
-All work must be voluntary and employees shall be free to leave work or terminate their employment in accordance with local laws and regulations.
+All work must be voluntary and employees shall be hired, free to leave work and terminate their employment in accordance with local laws and regulations.
 It is strictly forbidden to confiscate or illegally hold any government-issued identification, passport or work permits.

 Child labour is not to be used in any stage of manufacturing.
 The term “child” refers to any person under the age of 15, or under the age for completing compulsory education, or under the minimum age for employment in the country, whichever is greatest.
 The use of legitimate workplace learning programs, which comply with all laws and regulations, is supported.
 Employees under the age of 18 shall not perform work that is likely to jeopardize their health or safety, including night shifts and overtime.
 Supplier must keep records for every employee showing the date of birth.